#303 · 3-26-26 · Catherinian Russia

 The Man Who Could Not Change

-Dominant Si is memory and loyalty — the function that preserves the inner world formed through early experience and maintains it with a fidelity that can persist even when circumstances have fundamentally changed.
-For Peter III, the inner world was Holstein: the small German duchy where he had been born and raised, whose customs, religion, and loyalties he had absorbed before being transplanted to St. Petersburg.
-He never let Russia replace Holstein in his psychic architecture.
-After decades at the Russian court, he still ate German food when he could manage it, still preferred Lutheran services, still kept Holstein officers in his personal retinue, and still regarded Frederick II of Prussia with an admiration that bordered on devotion.
-These were not affectations; they were the expressions of a dominant Si that could not update its fundamental attachments.
+Dominant Si preserves the inner world formed through early experience with a fidelity that can outlast any change in external circumstances.
+For Peter III, that world was Holstein.
+After decades at the Russian court, he still preferred Lutheran services, still kept Holstein officers in his retinue, still regarded Frederick II with an admiration bordering on devotion — expressions of a dominant Si that could not update.

-His refusal to attend Russian Orthodox services was more than a religious preference; it was a statement — probably an unconscious one — about the limits of his adaptation.
-The Russian court expected a tsar who had internalized Orthodoxy as a political and spiritual commitment.
-Peter III attended services intermittently, made faces at the priests, and reportedly laughed during solemn moments.
-Contemporary observers read this as contempt or stupidity.
-It was more likely the involuntary expression of a Si-dominant who had stored the Lutheran liturgy as the real one and could not feel the Orthodox version as anything but theater.
-The inner world does not easily revise its records.
+The court expected a tsar who had internalized Orthodoxy as spiritual commitment.
+Peter attended intermittently, made faces at the priests, laughed during solemn moments — the involuntary expression of a Si-dominant who had stored the Lutheran liturgy as the real one and could not feel the Orthodox version as anything but theater.
+The toy soldiers belong to the same picture: elaborate war games with miniature Prussian regiments, because he could not command Prussian armies and so organized his inner version of them.

 The Emperor Who Needed Approval